 How to Store

-- Refrigerator- Cooked chicken can be stored in an airtight container in the refrigerator for up to 4 days.
-I recommend separating the chicken meat from the bones prior to storing it.
+- Refrigerator- The USDA recommends storing cooked chicken in an airtight container in the refrigerator for 3-4 days.
+For better storage, it's a good idea to remove the chicken meat from the bones before refrigerating.

-- Freezer- Freeze leftover chicken in a freezer-safe plastic bag or container for up to 4 months.
-For best results, thaw overnight in the refrigerator before reheating.
+- Freezer- Freeze leftover roasted chicken in a freezer-safe plastic bag or container for up to 4 months.

 How to Reheat

-- Oven- Preheat the oven to 350°F. Spread the leftover chicken out evenly in a casserole dish or on a rimmed baking sheet.
-Drizzle with a small amount of water and cover with aluminum foil.
-Reheat in the oven for 5-10 minutes or until fully warmed through.
+- Oven- Preheat the oven to 350°F. Spread the leftover chicken out evenly on a rimmed baking sheet.
+Cover loosely with aluminum foil and reheat for 10-15 minutes or until fully warmed through.

-- Microwave- Place leftover chicken in a microwave-safe bowl and sprinkle a tablespoon of water over it.
-Cover with a lid or paper towel and microwave on HIGH for 30 seconds.
-Continue heating in 15-second intervals until the chicken is hot.
+- Microwave- Place leftover chicken on a microwave-safe dish.
+Cover the dish with a lid or paper towel and microwave the chicken on half power (50%) for one minute.
+Continue heating on HIGH power in 30-second intervals until the chicken is hot.

 Make Ahead

-One of my favorite things about this dry brine chicken recipe is that it’s so flexible.
+One of my favorite things about this dry brine chicken recipe is its flexibility.
 The raw chicken can be left in the refrigerator to brine for up to 72 hours, which means it’s perfect for making ahead.

 Alternatively, roast the chicken and store it in the refrigerator for up to 2 days before serving.
 Then, reheat the whole chicken in a 350°F oven for approximately 25-30 minutes.
-Add a small amount of liquid to the roasting pan and cover the chicken with aluminum foil so it doesn’t dry out.
+Add a small amount of liquid to the roasting pan and cover the chicken with aluminum foil so it doesn’t dry out when reheating.

 Frequently Asked Questions